 Rockbourne has had more than a dozen awards, some of which are: a 1972 Guggenheim Fellow; a 1974 award from the N.E.H; 2003 and 2007 Pollock-Krasner Foundation grants; a Lifetime Achievement Award in 2009 from the National Academy Museum & School of Fine Arts; and others.

 She has participated in dozens of group exhibitions in Paris, London, New York, and Chicago.
 She has had solo exhibitions in New York, Florence, and Berlin.
-She had a retrospective in Water Mill, N.Y. in 2011 and a solo show of drawings at MoMA in 2013.
-Works from 1967 through 1972 will be shown at Dia Art Foundation in May, 2018.
-Paintings from her Egyptian series from 1979-1981 will also be shown at Dia in November of 2018.
+She had a retrospective in Water Mill, N.Y. in 2011 and a solo show of drawings at Museum of Modern Art in 2013.
+Works from 1967 through 1972 will be shown at Dia:Beacon as part of her long-term installation.
+Paintings from her Egyptian series from 1979-1981 will also be shown at Dia:Beacon in November of 2018.